Wolverine971/9takes/src/blog/people/musicians/Billie-Eilish.md

 <p class="firstLetter">You've seen her eclectic outfits, heard her haunting voice, and most likely, you've felt the emotional depth in her music.
 Billie Eilish, the Grammy Award-winning artist, is an enigma wrapped in a riddle.
 Today, we traverse the landscape of her personality through the perspective of Enneagram Type 4 - The Individualist.</p>

-> **Disclaimer** This analysis of Billie Eilish's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Billie Eilish.
+> **Disclaimer** This analysis of Billie Eilish's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Billie Eilish.

 <div
     style="display: flex;